quickwit-oss/quickwit/docs/internals/scroll.md

 The idea here is that if that if the put request failed, we can still return the right results even if we have an obsolete version of the `ScrollContext`.

-# Quickwit implementation (improvment, quirks and shortcuts)
+# Quickwit implementation (improvement, quirks and shortcuts)

 We do not do explicitly protect the split from our store Point-In-Time information from deletion.
 Instead we simply rely on the existing grace period mechanism (a split